 Gastown, Chinatown, and the Downtown Core

-Gastown is Vancouver’s original neighborhood — Victorian brick buildings, cobblestone streets, and the famous Steam Clock (which toots on the quarter hour, powered by steam from an underground system).
-It’s been gentrified into a mixed district of excellent restaurants, craft breweries, independent galleries, and tech startup offices, but retains enough of its rough edges to feel authentic.
+Gastown is Vancouver’s original neighbourhood — Victorian brick buildings, cobblestone streets, and the famous Steam Clock (which toots on the quarter hour, powered by steam from an underground system).
+It’s been gentrified into a mixed district of acclaimed restaurants, craft breweries, independent galleries, and tech startup offices, but retains enough of its rough edges to feel authentic.
 The neighbourhood transitions directly into Chinatown — one of the largest and historically most significant Chinese communities in Canada, with excellent dim sum restaurants (Sun Sui Wah and Kirin are city institutions), the famous Dr. Sun Yat-Sen Classical Chinese Garden, and a night market in summer.
-The Downtown Eastside, on the western edge of both neighborhoods, is a sobering contrast — one of Canada’s most visible concentrations of poverty, addiction, and homelessness.
+The Downtown Eastside, on the western edge of both neighbourhoods, is a sobering contrast — one of Canada’s most visible concentrations of poverty, addiction, and homelessness.
 Walking through this juxtaposition is part of understanding Vancouver honestly; it’s an issue the city has grappled with for decades without resolution.

 Kitsilano and the West Side